 A Pioneer in American Law

 Myra Bradwell, a publisher and political activist, almost became the first woman lawyer in Illinois.
-Though she never practiced law, she became one of the most influential people in the legal profession.
+Though she never practiced law, she became one of the most influential people in the legal profession, and paved the way for future women lawyers.
 Through her publication, the Chicago Legal News, she initiated many important legal and social reforms.

 Myra Colby was born on February 12, 1831 in Manchester, Vermont, the youngest of five children of Eben and Abigail Willey Colby.
 Shortly after Myra's birth, the family moved to Portage in western New York, where they lived until 1843.
 They then moved to Shaumberg, Illinois, near Chicago.
 She attended finishing school in Kenosha, Wisconsin, and completed her education at the Elgin Female Seminary.
 There were no women's colleges in that part of the country, so she taught school for a few years.